Look at a map of Los Angeles that includes the names of its many neighborhoods. Take the time to scrutinize it thoroughly.

 We harvested salt, made art, sold tar from the La Brea Tar Pits (for roofing purposes), and baked bread, pies, pastries, and matzo for civilians and the local army camp.
 We provided ice to saloons from Los Angeles to San Francisco.
 We ran some of those saloons, and brewed some of the city's beer.

 We owned and operated hotels and restaurants, ranging from humble inns to the very finest establishments in Southern California, donated funds to help transform Olvera Street into a tourist attraction, and donated funds for UCLA's original campus.
-We turned a foul swamp into Los Angeles Park, now Pershing Square (not the ugly modern version everyone hates; blame the 1950s for that), founded the city's meatpacking industry, worked as blacksmiths, invested in real estate, and built Santa Monica's first restaurant, grocery store, and wharf.
+We helped turn a foul swamp into Los Angeles Park, now Pershing Square (not the ugly modern version everyone hates; blame the 1950s for that), founded the city's meatpacking industry, worked as blacksmiths, invested in real estate, and built Santa Monica's first restaurant, grocery store, and wharf.

-We founded one of the city's oldest private schools in addition to the Music Teachers Association and the city's longest-running glee club.
+We founded one of the city's first private schools in addition to the Music Teachers Association and the city's longest-running glee club.
 We founded a freight company that grew large enough to serve much of the Southwest.
 We co-founded the Farmers & Merchants Bank.
 We rented property to our Chinese neighbors, who could not legally own land or buildings at the time.

 And in spite of our long list of contributions to the city, virtually no one bothers to remember that we've been a part of Los Angeles (and the rest of Southern California) since 1827.